jinyuan-jia/jinyuan-jia.github.io/_teaching/25Fall-Cyber221.md

 - All assignments are due on the due date at 11:59 pm (EST).
 - Students can submit late with the penalty of 10% deduction for every 24 hours late (up to 4 days).
 - After 4 days, no more late submission is allowed.
-- Please email the instructor regarding extensions for special cases.
+- Requests for exceptions, with justifications, should be sent in advance to the instructor (on Canvas).

 ## ACADEMIC INTEGRITY STATEMENT